stevegreenn/template-typescript-package-codeartifact/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 This repository serves as a template for creating and publishing private NPM packages to AWS CodeArtifact.
-It includes a authorisation script essential for authorising build runners with AWS CodeArtifact, allowing seamless access and installation of private packages.
+It includes an authorisation script essential for authorising build runners with AWS CodeArtifact, allowing seamless access and installation of private packages.